 Amol Navathe, MD, PhD is an Assistant Professor of Health Policy and Medicine, and a Commissioner of the Medicare Payment Advisory Commission (MedPAC), a non-partisan agency that advises the US Congress on Medicare policy.
-As a practicing physician, health economist, and engineer, Navathe has extensive expertise in policy analysis and design, physician and hospital economic behavior, and application of informatics and predictive analytics to health care.
+As a practicing physician, health economist, and engineer, Navathe has expertise in policy analysis and design, physician and hospital economic behavior, and application of informatics and predictive analytics to health care.
 His work on advanced health data analytics and technology to improve healthcare delivery has been implemented at numerous large insurers and health systems.

 Navathe is a leading scholar on payment model design and evaluation, particularly bundled payments.
-His scholarship focus on: (1) the impact of value based care and payment models; (2) financial and non-financial incentive design; and (3) a mix of pragmatic clinical trials and observational data analyses.
+His scholarship focuses on: (1) the impact of value based care and payment models; (2) financial and non-financial incentive design; and (3) a mix of pragmatic clinical trials and observational data analyses.
 Current projects include design and evaluation of primary care payment and specialty bundles models, optimal use of performance feedback (e.g., to decrease opioid prescribing), and applying predictive models to drive behavior change.

 He founded a disciplinary academic journal, Health Care: The Journal of Delivery Science and Innovation, serving as its Co-Editor-in-Chief, as well as Founding Director of the Foundation for Healthcare Innovation.
 His work on health care cost and quality improvement has been published in Science, New England Journal of Medicine, JAMA, Health Affairs, Health Services Research, Healthcare, and other leading academic journals.
 He completed his medical training at the Perelman School of Medicine and his post-graduate medical training at the Brigham and Women’s Hospital at Harvard Medical School.
 He obtained his PhD in Health Care Management and Economics from The Wharton School.